Ronald Greene's family wants officers held accountable for his death. And they're appealing to state leaders - KESQ

 Ronald Greene’s family wants officers held accountable for his death.
 And they’re appealing to state leaders

+Ronald Greene‘s family and their attorneys met with a local prosecutor in Louisiana Thursday to discuss the possibility of state criminal charges against the officers involved in his death.

-Ronald Greene‘s family is planning to travel to Baton Rouge on Thursday to join the NAACP and the ACLU in a march from the state Capitol building to the Louisiana governor’s compound, a family attorney told CNN.
+The family was in Baton Rouge to join the NAACP and the ACLU in a march from the state Capitol building to the Louisiana governor’s compound, according to their attorneys.

-“The family is still looking for an audience with (Governor) John Bel Edwards and (Louisiana Attorney General) Jeff Landry,” attorney Lee Merritt said.
-“The family is asking for able-bodied persons to come and stand for justice for Ronald Greene.”
+The family is also seeking meetings with Gov. John Bel Edwards and Louisiana Attorney General Jeff Landry, according to family attorney Lee Merritt.

+Edwards was to meet with the family, according to Ron Haley, another family attorney.
+The governor’s office would not confirm or deny the meeting.

 On Wednesday night, Greene’s sister called on the governor and his team to “come together and do what’s right” and said the officers involved in her brother’s arrest should be held accountable.